saverio-negro/StackBoard/README.md

 public struct StackBoardSection<Header: View, Footer: View>: View {
 ```

-For example, look at this code snippet:
+For example, look at the following code snippet, which is trying to use optional downcast — using the `as?` operator — with a concrete type `StackBoardSection<Text, EmptyView>`:

 ```swift
 if let section = view as?
 StackBoardSection<Text, EmptyView> {